As Christmas is fast approaching we thought it was the right time to unearth some ghosts of Christmas past, in true Dickens style of course.

-So for the last Folklore Friday of 2019 and in true Dickens style, it’s time for some ghosts of Christmas past.
-In December 1926 two policemen happened by St Peter’s Church in Hereford one evening.
-While out on their nightly patrol they were more than a little surprised to see a cowled figure saunter through some iron gates and then a thick oak door into the church.
-In disbelief at what they had witnessed they returned to the Police station.
-They recounted their story, leaving their colleagues both a little scared but intrigued.
+It just so happened that in December 1926 two policemen passed by St Peter’s Church in Hereford one evening while out on their nightly patrol.
+As you could imagine they were more than a little surprised to see a cowled figure disappear through some iron gates and then a thick oak door into the church.
+In disbelief at what they had witnessed they returned to the Police station and recounted their story, leaving their colleagues both a little scared but intrigued.

-As word spread the son of an organist who had once played at St Peter’s church shared how his father too had experienced similar occurrences.
-Apparently his father avoided being there alone in December.
-He had told him tales of a robed figure who would vanish through doors or into thin air.
-This he had witnessed on more than one occasion.
+As word spread the son of an organist who had once played at St Peter’s church shared how his father too had experienced similar occurrences and avoided being there alone in December.
+He had told him tales of a robed figure who would vanish through doors or into thin air saying he had witnessed this on more than one occasion.

 It has been an absolute pleasure to bring you these tales and quirky stories from our wonderful county this year.
 But fear not we will be back with more in the New Year.